-We will ensure that appropriate filters and monitoring systems that are in place, does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.
+We will ensure that appropriate filters and monitoring systems that are in place, do not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.

-Further information about our safeguarding curriculum can be found in our LTP's on our website.
+Further information about our safeguarding curriculum can be found in our RSHE LTPs on our website.

-Online Safety
+Online safety

-We recognise online safety is a major concern for all professionals'.
+We recognise online safety is a major concern for all professionals.

 We believe it is essential that children are safeguarded from potentially harmful and inappropriate online material.
-We will take an effective whole setting approach to online safety to empower us to protect and educate our pupils, students, and staff in their use of technology.